Move a page to another URL and 301 redirect

 - If the author moves individual pages to a new domain.

 - There is a need to change the domain name

-With URL redirects, incoming links to an invalid URL is directed to a new location.
-Such links might be from other locations that have not understood a change that users have saved in their browsers .
+.
+With URL redirects, incoming links to an invalid URL are directed to a new location.
+Such links might be from other locations that have not understood a change that users have saved in their browsers.
 This applies in the case of search engines.

 - If you have to move your site to a new domain, you want to make the transition as seamless as possible.